Chainverse/docs-site/docs/ramp/partner/integration.md

 Buy Crypto with ChainVerse</a>
 ```

+The `QUERY_PARAMETERS` in the code above refers to optional parameters that can be added to customize the ChainVerse widget's behavior.
+Please refer to the [Query Parameters](/docs/ramp/partner/query_param/on_ramp) page for a detailed explanation of these parameters and how to use them.

 ### Embed or Iframe
 The following code example can be utilized to insert the ChainVerse widget directly into a web page of your app.
 It is advisable to test whether the default IFrame dimensions specified in the code fit well on your page, and make any necessary modifications.